ljunggren/boozang-docs/README.md

 and these are a bit more complex

 - regex: Allows you to put a regular expression in the Expectation field
-- Include: Checks for any occurences of a String.
-Generates success if it founds it.
+- Include: Checks for any occurrences of a String.
+It generates success if it finds a match, fail otherwise.
+If the element doesn't exist, it generates an error.
 - Exclude: Opposite of Include.
-Checks for any occurences of a String, and generates fail if it founds it.
+It generates fail if it finds a match, success otherwise.
+If the element doesn't exist, it generates an error.

 **Expectation**